Create a Turnitin assignment

 b.
 Assignment Description: Provide instructions / info for students, e.g. "This assignment will be anonymously marked, so only put your username on the submission.
 Don't put your name on".
 You should also tell them what you want them to submit.

 c.
-Submission Method: Set to File Upload by default.
+Submission Method: Select File Upload.
 This means that students have to upload a file e.g. Word or PowerPoint in order to submit.

 - Important: Text submission isn't recommended, as it loses all text formatting and introduces the possibility that a student may accidentally submit without attaching anything.